biocorecrg/RNAseq_course_2019/docs/qc.md

 ## Initial processing of sequencing reads

-Before mapping reads to the genome/transcriptome or performing a de novo assembly, the reads must be pre-processed as follows:
+Before mapping reads to the genome/transcriptome or performing a de novo assembly, the reads has to be pre-processed if needed as follows:
 * Demultiplex by index or barcode (it is usually done in the sequencing facility)
 * Remove adapter sequences
 * Trim reads by quality